 Free radicals from pollution trigger enzymes in the skin that can make hyperpigmentation worse.
 If you have melasma or even just dark spots caused by sun exposure, pollution can make them look darker, faster.
-Topical antioxidants like the plant stem cells in our PSC PEPTIDE SERUM can help prevent free radical damage from making things worse.
+Topical antioxidants like the plant stem cells can help prevent free radical damage from making things worse.
 And always wear SPF!
 UV rays can darken pigmented spots even if the sun isn’t shining.

 It Triggers Breakouts

 One of the main oils in our skin is called squalene.
 When squalene comes into contact with ozone (a type of pollution) and cigarette smoke, it oxidizes.
 While squalene on its own is not comedogenic, its oxidation process creates substances that are pore-clogging.
 It also triggers inflammation in the skin, creating the perfect storm for pimples and breakouts.
 Look for moisturizers with anti-inflammatory antioxidants like niacinamide (a type of vitamin B), which can help prevent inflammation and neutralize free radicals in one step.
-Try our ANTI-POLLUTION DAY CREAM that creates a moisturizing shield that protects skin from environmental stress such as irritating smog and pollen particulates.
+It creates a moisturizing shield that protects skin from environmental stress such as irritating smog and pollen particulates.

 Quick Take: How to Protect Your Skin Against Pollution

 ●Wash away irritating particles with a gentle cleanser 2x per day

 ●Reinforce your lipid barrier with clean ingredients like ceramides & vitamin E